nanakoohashi/Statistics/Theory.md

 - **Frequency**: The number of events or values that fall under each class.
 #### Histogram
 The most common graphical representation of a frequency distribution.
+- **Bin** Splits a continuous variable into a number of class intervals.